jimklimov/kiwi/doc/source/working_with_kiwi/xml_description.rst

 .. _xml-description-build-types:

-Build types
+Build Types
 ^^^^^^^^^^^

-A build type defines the type of appliance that is produced by KIWI, for instance a live ISO image or a virtual machine disk.
+A build type defines the type of an appliance that is produced by KIWI, for instance, a live ISO image or a virtual machine disk.

-For example a live ISO image is specified as follows:
+For example, a live ISO image is specified as follows:

 .. code-block:: xml